-First Offense: Restitution.
-Principal/Student conference, detention, or in-school suspension. offense. detention, of in school suspension.
-Subsequent Offense: Restitution.
-Detention or in-school suspension.
+First Restitution.
+Principal/Student conference,

+Offense: detention, or in-school suspension.

+Subsequent Restitution.
+Detention or in-school

+Offense: suspension.

 Failure to Meet Conditions of Suspension, Expulsion or Other Disciplinary Consequences - Violating the conditions of a suspension, expulsion or other disciplinary consequence including, but not limited to, participating in or attending any district-sponsored activity or being on or near district property or the location where a district activity is held.
 See the section of this regulation titled, "Conditions of Suspension, Expulsion and Other Disciplinary Consequences."